 6. Consider group incentives.
 Group compensation can be a way to increase productivity when sales reps are interdependent, such as in project-based jobs where team members must reach specific milestones before others on the team can advance.
 Often, with group-based incentives, individuals may perform at higher levels to not be perceived as letting down the team.

-7. Recognize innovative approaches that increase productivity.
+7. Recognize innovative approaches that increase sales productivity.
 If you see a sales rep employing a better way to execute a regular or recurring task, such as filing expense claims, acknowledge their innovation as fast as possible.
 Offer a reward or recognition or both to show your appreciation and encourage them further.
 See if you can implement this practice across the organization and increase overall efficiency!

 Other best practices to keep in mind: